Roman Forum (‘Forum Romanum’) – The Heart Of Ancient Rome

 A. Sutherland - AncientPages.com - Roman Forum (in Latin: Forum Romanum) was the center of Rome's most important political and social events during the republican period.

-The oldest city square in the Eternal City is no doubt, one of the icons of Europeans culture, but today, it is only more or less a pile of chaotically scattered stones.
+The oldest city square in the Eternal City is undoubtedly one of the icons of European culture.
+Still, today, it is only more or less a pile of chaotically scattered stones.
 We must not forget that ancient Rome lay several meters below the ground level on which the modern capital of Italy rises.

 However, the Roman Forum had once a variety of interesting and mysterious structures.